 - Maintain organised shelves and neatly stacked merchandise.

-- Utilise surveillance mirrors and consider CCTV with recording capabilities.
+- Utilise and invest in surveillance mirrors and consider CCTV with recording capabilities.

 - Secure expensive or easily stolen items in cabinets.